 The University Writing Center is an interdisciplinary student resource that offers free, individualized help with writing for any LCU undergraduate or graduate student.
 You will work with trained student consultants to discuss any of the following: deciding on a topic; clarifying and organizing ideas; outlining, drafting and revising; improving grammar and punctuation; citing sources accurately.

 Consultations are available by appointment or on a walk-in basis.
 You can make an appointment by calling 806.720.7624 or you can simply come to our location.
 Your session will begin as soon as you have completed a brief intake form and as soon as a consultant is available.
-Hours of operation are: Mondays and Thursdays from noon-6 p.m. and Tuesdays and Wednesdays from noon-3 p.m.
+Hours of operation are: Monday through Thursday from 11 a.m.-6 p.m. and Friday 9-10 a.m.; 10:30 a.m. to noon.

 The University Writing Center is located in the corner of the back room of the first floor of the library.